InterSTEMDev/interstem.us/_posts/september2020blogs/2020-09-07-science-of-musicians.md

 Some research has already shown that musical training can improve cognitive skills, but dance has not yet been used in a similar way.

 There’s also an explanation to understand how musicians and dancers synchronize during a performance.
-A new study concludes that human beings filter out information that will alter the harmony with the group.
+A <a href="https://www.nature.com/articles/s41467-020-17540-7" target="_blank">new study</a> concludes that human beings filter out information that will alter the harmony with the group.

 Synchrony transmits many sensations to your brain.
 “It generates positive feelings," said Jesus Porta, vice-president of the Spanish Society of Neurology and member of the Spanish Council of the Brain.
 According to Porta, the human being reaches synchronicity by putting himself in the other person's place.